jbarroso/clean-code/README.md

 Bad code can bring a company down.

-There are not excuses for bad code, no reasons: your boss does not give you time, you want to finish faster to get more backlog's stories finished...
+There are no excuses for bad code, no reasons: your boss does not give you time, you want to finish faster to get more backlog's stories finished...

 I will clean it later... **Later equals never**.